 Receiving God’s Glory

-To understand the significance of this feast of the Assumption, we must first go back a few days to a feast we just celebrated on August 6, the Transfiguration of Our Lord Jesus.
+To understand the significance of this feast of the Assumption, we must first go back a few days to a feast we just celebrated, the Transfiguration of Our Lord Jesus.
 This account is recorded in all three of the synoptic Gospels, and St. Peter himself talks about the event in his Second Letter.
 During the Transfiguration, Moses and Elijah both appear alongside Jesus, representing the prophets and the law.
 But Pope Benedict XVI points out that the appearance of these two Old Testament saints show us something else.
 Both of these men received revelation from God.
 Moses received it when he climbed Mt.
 Sinai, but when he asked God to see his face, God replied that Moses would only see his back (cf. Exodus 33:18-23).
 Similarly, Elijah experiences the manifestation of God’s glory as a gentle breeze (cf. 1 Kings 19:11-13).
 Both Moses and Elijah are unable to receive the fullness of God’s glory.
 But that all changes in the New Testament.

 In the Transfiguration, our Lord reveals himself to three of his apostles, Peter, James and John on Mount Tabor.
 However, this revelation isn’t partial or obscured.
 The apostles experience the full glory of Jesus in a way that they, in their limited human condition, are wholly overwhelmed.
 Pope Benedict describes what transpires:

 “Unlike these two episodes, in the Transfiguration it is not Jesus who receives the revelation of God; rather, it is precisely in Jesus that God reveals himself and reveals his face to the Apostles.
 Thus, those who wish to know God must contemplate the face of Jesus, his face transfigured: Jesus is the perfect revelation of the Father’s holiness and mercy…